Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 5

 Wednesday 14 June 2017 â Goldsmith Island to Thomas Island

 Another calm night, the only wind was when we awoke at 0600 and it was blowing 12 knots or so.
-We stayed in bed and listened to the 0700 and 0745 ABC Radio news.
+We stay in bed and listen to the 0700 and 0745 ABC Radio news.
 We get up at 0800.
 Kelly makes breakfast, as most mornings, tea/coffee with muesli and homemade yoghurt and some mixed berries.

 We pull up the anchor at 0930 after a bit of work.
 There seems to have been some small bits of coral where we anchored and the chain was hooked around a couple of pieces.
 In fact, yesterday we realised that ahead of us was a largish bommie that we did not even see when we anchored.
 Luckily we did not have the chain wrapped around it.